If you are a teen or young adult interested in AIRY, you probably have some questions. Here is some info.

 When and where does AIRY meet?

 AIRY meets in a private art studio that is part of an artist collective of 20 working artists called NUarts.
 The entrance is at 21 Union St in downtown Pittsfield, across from Barrington Stage Company.
 AIRY meets after school in the evening.
-For group days and times see our Group Calendar in the menu.
+For group days and times see our AIRY Calendar in the menu.

 Who goes to AIRY?